certik/hermes2d/doc/src/examples.rst

 are constant in the subdomains.
 The source $Q_{ext} = 1$ in areas 1 and 3 and zero elsewhere.
 Boundary conditions for the flux $\Phi$ are zero everywhere.

-It is worth noticing how different material parameters are handled - we define a separate weak form for each material.
-This approach is more flexible to how material parameters were handled in tutorial examples 07 and 12:
+It is worth noticing that different material parameters can be handled using a separate weak form for each material:

 ::